Skip to content

 FAQ

-The Roboflow Crack Segmentation Dataset is a comprehensive collection of 4029 static images designed specifically for transportation and public safety studies.
-It is ideal for tasks such as self-driving car model development and infrastructure maintenance.
-The dataset includes training, testing, and validation sets, aiding in accurate crack detection and segmentation.
+The Crack Segmentation Dataset is a collection of 4029 static images designed for transportation and public safety studies.
+It's suitable for tasks like self-driving car model development and infrastructure maintenance.
+It includes training, testing, and validation sets for crack detection and segmentation tasks.

-How do I train a model using the Crack Segmentation Dataset with Ultralytics YOLOv8?
+How do I train a model using the Crack Segmentation Dataset with Ultralytics YOLO11?

-To train an Ultralytics YOLOv8 model on the Crack Segmentation dataset, use the following code snippets.
-Detailed instructions and further parameters can be found on the model Training page.
+To train an Ultralytics YOLO11 model on this dataset, use the provided Python or CLI examples.
+Detailed instructions and parameters are available on the model Training page.
+You can manage your training process using tools like Ultralytics HUB.

 Train Example